ronnyli/reddit-check/NOTES2SELF.md

         - Display a Loading... message when loading comments
             - Josh thought that there were actually no comments b/c it was a long load time
         - Blacklisted element appears for some reason (popup.js)
-        - could right-clicking Open In New Tab somehow keep popup window open?
-            - or make the extension an overlay so it doesn't keep closing
-        - **looks like it's still not using cached comment data**
         - Youtube searching is bugged.
             - test https://www.youtube.com/watch?time_continue=6647&v=qLgj6zm6XoA
         - Top-level reply box should not disappear after posting